jamesreilly5/jamesreilly5.github.io/content/blog/lessons-from-5-failed-side-hustles/index.md

 ##### What was it?
 [Link to Product Hunt Page](https://www.producthunt.com/posts/yes-or-no-2) - no longer on the app store

 I simple Yes or No questions game for iOS with a Tinder style swipe-to-answer system.
-As mentioned above, the same publisher that contacted me for The Scenario Game agreed to run the same aquisition tests for Yes or No. Marketability was much better but it still failed on retention.
+As mentioned above, the same publisher that contacted me for The Scenario Game agreed to run the same acquisition tests for Yes or No. Marketability was much better but it still failed on retention.

 ##### Some vanity metrics
 * 11.5k installs on iOS